Pluri-potential theory, submersions and calibrations: Introduction

 K\"ahler, more generally complex, geometry has been investigated for centuries and classical pluri-potential theory has found many geometric applications; our Theorem \ref{thm:kahlersubs} relies on the well-developed relationship between curvature and holomorphic line bundles.

 By contrast, $G_2$ geometry is still in its infancy.
 Its pluri-potential theory still has basically no geometric applications, and there is currently no known analogue of the curvature-vector bundle relationship.
 Theorem \ref{thm:kahlersubs} is thus interesting also because it marks the point, in this paper, in which the K\"ahler-$G_2$ parallism breaks down.
-Hopefully, our results might also serve to encourage further research in this direction.
 It would be very interesting to find analogues of Theorem \ref{thm:kahlersubs} in the $G_2$ context.

+\paragraph{Final comments.}The existence of deep relationships between classical \mbox{(pluri-)} potential theory and Differential Geometry is nowadays clear.
+Convex functions are related to the properties of geodesics, to curvature, to convex sets and to the geometric structure of Riemannian manifolds, see eg \cite{GreeneShiohama},\cite{Eschenburg},\cite{Sakai}.
+PSH functions are related to Stein manifolds and to the search for special K\"ahler metrics.
+In this paper we focus on other aspects, outlined above, of these relationships.
+Hopefully, our results will stimulate research into relationships between the new Harvey-Lawson pluri-potential theories and the geometry of the corresponding ambient spaces.

 \